manaflair/mylittledom/README.md

 #### `element.renderText(text)`

 You can call this function by passing it a string as parameter.
-It will return the same string, except that it will account for the `backgroundColor` and `color` style properties by adding the required terminal sequences.
+It will return the same string, except that it will account for the `fontWeight`, `textDecoration`, `backgroundColor` and `color` style properties by adding the required terminal sequences.

 Note that the `length` property of the returned string cannot be trusted to be equal to the `length` property of the input string, since the string might contain additional invisible characters used for terminal sequences.